Exploiting Label Skewness for Spiking Neural Networks in Federated Learning: Experiments

-The right part of Figure~\ref{fig:scales} shows the effect of the number of clients on different FL approaches under highly label-skewed conditions.
+\paragraph{Total Client Number.} We study the effect of the number of clients on FedLEC as shown in the right part of Figure~\ref{fig:scales}.
 We observe that the overall accuracy trends of both FL algorithms tend to decline as the number of clients increases.
-As more clients are included, the volume of local data per client decreases, thereby increasing the likelihood of over-fitting.
-FedLEC outperforms FedAvg in all large-scale settings.
-Meanwhile, Federated SNN learning offers a viable solution for mitigating over-fitting issues while preserving accuracy, especially when clients increase modestly (e.g., from 10 to 40).
+FedLEC consistently outperforms FedAvg across all large-scale settings, achieving an average improvement of 12.27\%.
+Although increasing the number of clients reduces the volume of local data per client, which amplifies the risk of biased training, FedLEC effectively mitigates this issue.